kendalls/jekyll-now/_posts/2019-01-09-Local-WordPress.md

 Alrighty then, WordPress.
 You give me no option but to create a local development/test environment (on OSX).

-You should really skip the first two steps.
+You should really skip the first two steps below.
+They're just there to remind me not to try using MariaDB next time I do this.

 ## Step One: Install MariaDB (using HomeBrew)
 1. Start Terminal.